 The College of Science offers a wide range of exciting research-informed and industry-relevant programmes in subjects including chemistry, computer science, engineering, food manufacturing, agri-food, geography, life sciences, mathematics, medicine, pharmacy, and physics.
 Our Science Foundation Year also offers an alternative route of entry opening an exciting world of opportunities for students who do not meet our standard entry requirements.

 Teaching is delivered in purpose-built facilities, providing innovative spaces for study and research.
 The university continually invests in its campuses to give students the strongest possible foundation to help them achieve their aspirations.
-The College's most recent investment is the brand new Lincoln Medical School Building completed in March 2021 incorporating lecture theatres, laboratories, a clinical skills suite, a prosection anatomy suite, and a bio-medical and health sciences library.
+The College's most recent investment is the brand new Ross Lucas Medical Sciences Building, completed in March 2021 and incorporating lecture theatres, laboratories, a clinical skills suite, a prosection anatomy suite, and a bio-medical and health sciences library.

 Across the College, staff are working at the forefront of new discoveries, undertaking world-leading or internationally excellent research, providing students with the opportunity to learn from some of the finest thinkers in their field.

 Our strong links with industry and external partners guarantee a current and relevant curriculum.
-Maintaining relationships with industry, such as our status as Global Principal Partner with Siemens Energy, gives students the ability to engage with employers through enhanced opportunities for placements and mentoring.
+Maintaining relationships with industry, such as our strong links with Siemens Energy, gives students the ability to engage with employers through enhanced opportunities for placements and mentoring.